rchastain/eschecs/README.md

 ## V. Author

-*Eschecs* is a Pascal program by Roland Chastain.

-Contributors: Johann Elsass, Fred van Stappen.
+*Eschecs* is a Pascal program by Roland Chastain, with contributions by Johann Elsass and Fred van Stappen.

 [1]: https://github.com/graemeg/fpGUI
 [2]: https://github.com/bgrabitmap/bgrabitmap